 The Median American Paycheck: $1,235 a Week Becomes $850 After Taxes and Deductions

 The median full-time worker earned $1,235 in usual weekly pay during the first quarter of 2026.
-After federal taxes, state levies, health premiums, and 401(k) contributions, the take-home pay falls to roughly $850.
-Meanwhile, inflation is currently exceeding wage growth.
+Total deductions for taxes and benefits often exceed 30%, reducing take-home pay to approximately $850.
+Inflation has outpaced nominal wage growth, causing a real decline in average hourly earnings.

 What changed